Career Timeline

 As years pass, more years will be added.

-2011 Started Master’s program in Statistics and Biostatistics at Rutgers (Graduate School of New Brunswick) and ended involvement with the American Library Association
+2011 Started Master’s program in Statistics and Biostatistics at Rutgers GSNB and ended involvement with the American Library Association

 2010 Began additional role as Research Data Manager for RUcore (until 2013)